Hombale Films: History

-Hombale Films was founded in 2012 by Vijay Kiragandur and Chaluve Gowda, both from Bangalore.
+Hombale Films was founded in 2012 by Vijay Kiragandur and Chaluve Gowda, both from Bengaluru.
 Hombale Film's first production was the Kannada film Ninnindale in 2014, starring Puneeth Rajkumar.
 Their next film was Masterpiece, followed by a collaboration with Puneeth Rajkumar, Raajakumara in 2017, which became the top grossing Kannada film at the time.
 It reportedly grossed more than ₹75 crore in the Karnataka box office.

 Hombale Films' fourth film was K.G.F: Chapter 1 directed by Prashanth Neel and released in five languages across India: Kannada, Telugu, Tamil, Malayalam, and Hindi.
 K.G.F: Chapter 1 was the first Kannada film to gross ₹200 crore worldwide, earning more than ₹250 crore.
 As of 2019 it was the third-highest grossing film of Kannada cinema.

 Hombale Films' next film was Yuvarathnaa in 2021, which was their third collaboration with Puneeth Rajkumar, and second collaboration with director Santhosh Ananddram.
 It was released on 1 April 2021 in Kannada and Telugu, and on Amazon Prime Video shortly after due to the COVID-19 pandemic.
 Yuvarathnaa was Hombale Films first effort in music production, under the label Hombale Music.

 Their next film was the sequel to K.G.F: Chapter 1, K.G.F: Chapter 2.
 It was released on 14 April 2022 and grossed more than ₹1200 crore.
 It became the highest-grossing film of Kannada cinema.